Adventurer-001/source_profiles_1/README.md

-# About This Repository
+# About This Repository:
 **This repository contains all source profiles regarding our academic work, and here is one preview in this repository:<br>**

 ![image](./figures/1.png)

-# Citation:
+# Citations:
 **If anything of this repository is helpful on your academic research, we'll be definitely flattered.
 And we'd appreciate it if you could cite this work:<br>**

 ***Coming Soon...***

 # Acknowledgements: